tubagusivan/react-esri/README.md

 # Esri Leaflet with React

-This is a Web Map App using [Esri Leaflet](https://developers.arcgis.com/esri-leaflet/) with within a React App (made with [Create React App](https://create-react-app.dev/)).
+This is a Web Map App using [Esri Leaflet](https://developers.arcgis.com/esri-leaflet/) within a React App (made with [Create React App](https://create-react-app.dev/)).

 Also see the [Esri Developer](https://developers.arcgis.com/documentation/) for more documentation.